dedalus-enterprise-architect/openshift-okd-data-gatherer/README.md

 # OpenShift Data Gatherer

-End‑user tool to take a clean snapshot of workload controller manifests and node capacity from one or more OpenShift clusters, then produce concise HTML reports for capacity planning and configuration auditing.
-It intentionally skips live Pod objects: the focus is sizing, configuration consistency, and inventory – not runtime metrics.
+OpenShift Data Gatherer is a snapshot tool for collecting controller manifests and node capacity from OpenShift clusters.
+It produces concise reports for capacity planning and configuration auditing.
+The focus is on sizing, configuration consistency, and inventory—not live metrics.

 ---
 ## 1. What You Get
 * A repeatable snapshot (current state only) of selected workload kinds and nodes
-* Fast, parallel collection with namespace filtering
-* Deterministic normalized manifests (stable for diffing outside this tool)
-* Lightweight on-cluster access (read‑only RBAC provided)
-* HTML reports (summary, capacity, nodes, container configuration) with a unified severity legend (missing vs misconfiguration) for quick visual scanning
+* Reports in HTML and Excel formats with hints
+* Only first sync requires a connection to target cluster

 The database always reflects the latest sync; removed objects disappear automatically (no history retention/purging to manage).